-At the ages of 12 to 18 years old, the game continues with its emphasis on individual skill development and team development.
-Players are required to closely adhere to the FIFA rules of soccer.
+At the age of 9 & 10 years old, the game continues with its emphasis on skill development and adherence to rules that will allow the players to prepare for entry into the older age groups with their close adherence to FIFA rules of soccer.

-The players are still expected to learn respect as part of the game, as well as more detailed actions, team strategies and communications, and general rules that make up the game of soccer.
+The players are expected to learn respect as part of the game, as well as more detailed actions, footwork, and general rules that make up the game of soccer.

-Coaches are encouraged to try to advance their team as much as possible supporting the players as they learn the complexities of the game of soccer.
-Support to players as they build personal confidence and emotion control contributes to keeping players interested in playing the game and improving their skills.
+While coaches are encouraged to try to advance their team as much as possible, it is important to remember that the players are still learning the complexities of the game of soccer.

-The key aspects to this age group are that the players:
+The key aspects to these age groups are that the players:

+- continue to learn to socialize properly

+- understand the fundamentals of moving the ball, kicking skills, basic positioning, basic passing skills, introduction of goal tending, and throw-ins at the sidelines

-- continue to learn to socialize properly - understand the importance of playing together as a team - continue to practice fair play and good sporting behaviours - learn to follow detailed instruction and team strategy - learn the importance of positional play - have fun in a structured game.
+- continue to practice the basics of fair play and good sporting behaviours

+- learn to follow basic instruction

+- learn to be part of a team

+- have fun in a semi-structured game.